StephaneAdeso/adeso-themes-pack/README.md

 To [Darcula theme](https://draculatheme.com/) for inspiring and sharing your sample project.

 To [David Nichols](https://davidmathlogic.com/) for his colorblind [online tool](https://davidmathlogic.com/colorblind/).

+To [Paul Tol](https://personal.sron.nl/~pault/) for his work on color blind palette.

 To Microsoft for making and maintaining the best free open source editor.